 After completion of your MBBS course, one can take up this interesting route to become a Clinical Forensic Medical Examiner.
 Their role is to deal with examining the living and forensic pathologists are trained to carry out medical examinations on the dead.

-This field is quite demanding as they deal with the legal angle of the medical cases.
+This field is quite demanding as they deal with the legal angle of medical cases.
 This is a highly paid alternative career option for those interested in a medico-legal career.
 They may even require attending court trials, running workshops as well as holding lectures, and writing articles regarding the same.

 Forensic psychiatry is a subspeciality of psychiatry and is related to criminology.
 It encompasses the interface between law and psychiatry.
 This field is also closely related to the field of medico-legal study, which involves the treatment and healing of mentally ill criminal offenders.